 The Marine Mammal and Seabird Ecology Team conducts critical research on Southern Resident killer whales (SRKWs), other marine mammals, and seabirds in the Pacific Northwest.
 Our marine mammal research focuses on habitat and foraging ecology, marine mammal physiology and behavior, and marine mammal acoustics.
-Our seabird ecology research focuses on avian predation on juvenile salmonids in the mid-Columbia River and the on the influence of marine-derived nutrients from salmonid carcasses on upper trophic levels birds and mammals in Idaho's Salmon River basin.
+Our seabird ecology research focuses on seabird-fisheries interactions, including: avian predation on Pacific salmon and forage fishes, monitoring seabird diet and productivity in Puget Sound and the northern California Current, assessing contaminant levels in seabirds and their fish prey, and assessing seabird bycatch in West coast groundfish fisheries.